allo-media/eventail/README.md

-# A base class for asynchoronous services within the Allo-Media event-driven architecture and debug utilities.
+# A python toolkit to develop services within the Allo-Media event-driven architecture, with debug utilities.

 ## Overview